What makes IB different?

 Does it matter what my child is "certified"?

-Regardless of your child's designation (Regular, AG, or HAG certification), Paisley IB Magnet School believes that all students have the ability to perform at a high level.
+Regardless of your child's designation (Regular, AG, or HAG certification), Paisley Magnet School believes that all students have the ability to perform at a high level.
 The IB mission at Paisley is to fully prepare each student with a rigorous program of study at the secondary level and on into grades 9 and 10 if your student chooses to stay for the entire Middle Years Programme.

 Does "Rigor" Mean "More Homework"?

 Actually, rigor has more to do with the type of homework our faculty members assign than how much.
-Paisley IB Magnet School students may have anywhere from 45 to 90 minutes of homework each evening.
+Paisley Magnet School students may have anywhere from 45 to 90 minutes of homework each evening.
 Depending on when projects are due and how individual students budget their time, homework on any given night may vary.
 At Paisley IB Magnet School, we welcome parental input concerning your child's progress and this includes how successfully he or she manages schoolwork at home.

 What are the qualities of an IB student?

-The ten aspirational qualities of an IB student, called the IB Learner Profile, inspire and motivate the work of students, teachers, and the school, provide a statement of values, and define what is meant by the goal of being "international-minded", IB learners strive to be: Inquirers, Knowledgeable, Thinkers, Communicators, Principled, Caring, Open-minded, Risk-takers, Balanced, Reflective.
+The ten aspirational qualities of an IB student, called the IB Learner Profile, inspire and motivate the work of students, teachers, and the school, provide a statement of values, and define what is meant by the goal of being "international-minded", IB learners strive to be: Inquirers, Knowledgeable, Thinkers, Communicators, Principled, Caring, Open-minded, Courageous, Balanced, and Reflective.

 What benefits come with the Middle Years Programme?
 What are the academic subjects my child will be expected to enroll in during the Middle Years Programme?

 MYP students take a balanced program of study.
-Students take Language A (English), Individuals and Societies (history/social studies), Math, Science, Physical Education, Fine Arts (visual art, orchestra, band, chorus), Language B (French, German, Latin, or Spanish), and Technology (Robotics, Exploring Technology, Business Computer Technology, Keyboarding, Career Decisions, Life Skills).
+Students take Language A (English), Individuals and Societies (history/social studies), Math, Science, Physical Education, Fine Arts (visual art, orchestra, band, chorus), Language B (French, German, or Spanish), and Technology (Robotics, Exploring Technology, Business Computer Technology, Keyboarding, Career Decisions, Life Skills).

 What are the enrollment guidelines?

-Any elementary and middle school student enrolled or eligible for enrollment in WS/FCS may request an application to Paisley IB Magnet School.
+Any elementary and middle school student enrolled or eligible for enrollment in WS/FCS may request an application to Paisley Magnet School.
 The number of system-wide slots will be determined by available space.
 A goal of the selection of students for the system-wide magnets is to reflect the geographic composition of Forsyth County.

 What is the selection process for students interested in the IB Programme at Paisley?